msu-alglab/coaster-experiments/README.md

 Coaster inputs are (possibly) cyclic graphs with subpath constraints.
 `create_sc_instances.py` adds
-subpaths to the cyclic flow instances output by `create_cf_instances.py`, or to original Toboggan inputs
+subpaths to the cyclic flow instances output by `create_cyclic_instances.py`, or to original Toboggan inputs.
 `create_sc_instances.py` takes the following parameters:
-* an input directory containing a graph instance file and a ground truth file (can by cyclic, e.g., output by `create_cf_instances.py`, or acyclic, e.g., original Toboggan inputs)
+* an input directory containing a graph instance file and a ground truth file (can by cyclic, e.g., output by `create_cyclic_instances.py`, or acyclic, e.g., original Toboggan inputs)
 * a directory for outputting the graph instance files
 * a filename for writing the ground truth paths